Political positions of JD Vance: Influences, followings and endorsements

 Vance has cited the writers Patrick Deneen, Rod Dreher, Curtis Yarvin, and J. R. R. Tolkien as influences on his beliefs.
 Peter Thiel, William Julius Wilson, Robert Putnam, David Autor, René Girard, Raj Chetty, Oren Cass, and Yoram Hazony are also said to have shaped his thinking.
 Dreher was a guest at Vance's baptism.
+Vance has compared himself to Richard Nixon.

 In a 2022 podcast appearance, Vance said the U.S. was in a situation like the late Roman republic's: "We are in a late republican period...
 If we're going to push back against it, we're going to have to get pretty wild, and pretty far out there, and go in directions that a lot of conservatives right now are uncomfortable with."

 Vance has said he is "plugged into a lot of weird, right-wing subcultures" online.
 News sources have noted he follows controversial figures such as Bronze Age Pervert, Raw Egg Nationalist, and Lomez on Twitter, and he exchanged text messages with far-right activist Chuck Johnson for almost two years.
 Vance has credited the far-right influencer Curtis Yarvin for many of his political views.

 In a September 2021 tweet, Vance called far-right conspiracy theorist Alex Jones "a far more reputable source of information than Rachel Maddow".
 He later said in a private speech, "if you listen to Alex Jones every day, you would believe that a transnational financial elite controls things in our country, that they hate our society, and oh, by the way, a lot of them are probably sex perverts too.
 Sorry, ladies and gentlemen, that's actually a hell of a lot more true than Rachel Maddow's view of society."

 Politico reported in August 2024 that Vance's embrace of MAGA ideology "was influenced by his relationships with a handful of niche conservative writers and thinkers" who oppose "the liberal project of 'progress'—especially in the form of economic liberalization, technological advancement and the leveling of social hierarchies".
 Politico listed Vance's seven "intellectual" influences as Patrick Deneen, Peter Thiel, Curtis Yarvin, René Girard, Sohrab Ahmari, Rod Dreher, and the Claremont Institute.